STOIE/recipes/recipes/italian_rum_cake/README.md

 #### Prerequisites

-* one 8 inch round, 4 inch tall sponge cake (see: [sponge cake](../sponge_cake/README.md))
+* two 8-inch round, 3-inch tall sponge cakes (see: [sponge cake](../sponge_cake/README.md))

-1. The sponge cake should be levelled into 3-4 layers.
+1. The sponge cake should be levelled into 4 layers.

 ---